AliceAmamiya/xaringan-x-umac/README.md

-# umac-theme
+# Xaringan x UMAC
-A Xaringan template based on the Identity Guide of University of Macau
+This is a modification of [TAMU](https://github.com/nanhung/xaringan-tamu) template following the Identity Guide of University of Macau(https://www.umac.mo/about-um/university-identity/use-of-the-university-identity.html) for my personal use.